 Technology has been evolving ever rapidly with time since man began to be more creative and innovative.
 Technology education has also evolved and very much subject to the demands of the industry.
 Engineering Technology programmes are oriented towards application, and provide their students with introductory mathematics and science courses, and only a qualitative introduction to engineering fundamentals and applied sciences.
-The graduates are exposed to almost similar courses with those of the engineering curricula but variation in the distribution of theories and practical skills are different.
+The graduates are exposed to almost similar courses with those of the engineering curricula but variation in the distribution of theories and hands-on skills are different.

-Graduates acquiring an engineering technology Diplomas and Engineering Diplomas are often hired to work as engineering technicians in various fields such as product design, testing, development, systems engineering, field engineering, technical operations, and quality control etc. Engineering technicians implement engineering technology works by applying engineering knowledge combined with technical skills to support engineering technology activities.
-Their areas of interest in education are typically application oriented, while being somewhat less theoretical than their engineering counterparts.
+Graduates acquiring an engineering technology Bachelor's Degree are often hired to work as engineering technologists or applied engineers in various positions such as product design, testing, development, systems engineering, field engineering, technical operations, and quality control etc. Engineering technologists implement engineering works by applying engineering and scientific knowledge combined with technical skills to support engineering activities.
+Their areas of interest in education are typically application oriented, while being somewhat less theoretical and mathematically oriented than their engineering counterparts.
 They typically focus their activities on applied design, using current engineering practice.
-Engineering Technicians play key roles in the engineering team.
+Engineering Technologists play key roles in the engineering team.
 Their involvement is mainly in product development, manufacturing, product assurance, sales and programme management.

-Some engineering technician qualifications include an emphasis on technical management as well as grounding in a particular area of technology.
-Technical management is seen as an appropriate field of specialisation in itself, and many technicians build their career paths in this direction.
+Some engineering technologist qualifications include an emphasis on technical management as well as grounding in a particular area of technology.
+Technical management is seen as an appropriate field of specialisation in itself, and many technologists build their career paths in this direction.
 Examples of such specialisation include product development for manufacturing, manufacturing management, aviation management, and management and maintenance of processing plants, complex building services, or testing laboratories.

 Disciplines of engineering technology may relate to a particular technology or group of technologies - such as instrumentation, optoelectronics, information technology, computer networking, and robotics - that have application in many contexts.
-Alternatively, they may relate to the technicians supporting a particular industry sector, such as air conditioning and refrigeration, aviation, biomedical industry, manufacturing, railway signalling.
+Alternatively, they may relate to the technologies supporting a particular industry sector, such as air conditioning and refrigeration, aviation, biomedical industry, manufacturing, railway signalling.
 The term technology is used below in the singular, and should be understood to mean also a group of technologies supporting an industry sector.